Zach McKinstry Preview, Player Props: Tigers vs. White Sox

 Zach McKinstry At The Plate

-- McKinstry is hitting .239 with 18 doubles, four triples, eight home runs and 39 walks.
+- McKinstry is batting .235 with 19 doubles, four triples, eight home runs and 40 walks.

-- McKinstry has reached base via a hit in 77 games this year (of 126 played), and had multiple hits in 17 of those games.

-- In 6.3% of his games this year, he has homered, and 1.8% of his trips to the plate.
+- Looking at the 129 games he has played this year, he's hit a home run in eight of them (6.2%), and in 1.7% of his trips to the dish.

-- In 19.0% of his games this year, McKinstry has notched at least one RBI.
-In six of those games (4.8%) he recorded two or more RBI, while he was responsible for three or more of his team's runs in one contest.
+- McKinstry has picked up an RBI in 18.6% of his games this year, with two or more RBI in 4.7% of his games.
+He has also plated three or more runs in one contest.

-- He has scored in 47 games this season (37.3%), including multiple runs in five games.
+- He has scored in 48 games this year (37.2%), including multiple runs in five games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.